Co-authored by Ashish Thusoo and Joydeep Sen Sarma.

 The shift to cloud for big data has continued to gain momentum and that’s reflected in the growth of our customer base.
 Qubole now serves more than 150 companies, more than doubling our customer base from 2015.
-We’re seeing increasing adoption among large enterprises, adding companies like Warner Music Group, Turner Broadcasting, Activision Blizzard, NetApp, Lyft, Box, Amgen, Cimpress, Scripps and many more as Qubole customers.
-Innovative mid-size companies like Los Angeles Lakers, Return Path, Traveloka and Carbonite are also standardizing on Qubole for their big data in the cloud.
+We’re seeing increasing adoption among large enterprises, adding companies like Warner Music Group, Turner Broadcasting, Activision Blizzard, NetApp, Lyft, Box, Amgen, Cimpress, Scripps, and many more as Qubole customers.
+Innovative mid-size companies like Los Angeles Lakers, Return Path, Traveloka, and Carbonite are also standardizing Qubole for their big data in the cloud.
 What’s perhaps most exciting is the explosive growth in usage.
 We ended 2016 helping our customers process over 650 petabytes of data every month!
-In 2017 we expect to exceed a run rate over 1 exabyte a month – now that really puts the big in big data.
+In 2017 we expect to exceed a run rate of over 1 exabyte a month – now that really puts the big in big data.

 A major contributor to our growth was the industry shift away from on-premise and toward cloud as the preferred deployment model.
 Our Cloudera Migration Program, in partnership with WANdisco, has helped many companies gain the benefits of the cloud by easily shifting their workloads from on-premise Cloudera clusters to Qubole in the cloud.

 All of this wouldn’t happen without significant progress on the product and innovation front.
-In 2016 we made big data even more automated and intelligent, extended our cloud platform support and made meaningful contributions to the open source community.
+In 2016 we made big data even more automated and intelligent, extended our cloud platform support, and made meaningful contributions to the open-source community.
 Some of the more notable items include:

 - Clusters on AWS can use heterogeneous machines types to improve cost and availability

-- QDS now integrates Airflow as a service for ETL pipeline management
+- QDS now integrates Airflow as a Service for ETL pipeline management

 - We released QDS on Oracle Cloud Infrastructure – Oracle’s preferred Big Data as a Service option